MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Microsoft.Graph.Users.md

 ### [Get-MgUserManager](Get-MgUserManager.md)
 The user or contact that is this user's manager.
 Read-only.
-(HTTP Methods: GET, PUT, DELETE.)
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ### [Get-MgUserManagerByRef](Get-MgUserManagerByRef.md)
 The user or contact that is this user's manager.
 Read-only.
-(HTTP Methods: GET, PUT, DELETE.)
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ### [Get-MgUserManagerByRef](Get-MgUserManagerByRef.md)
 The user or contact that is this user's manager.
 Read-only.
-(HTTP Methods: GET, PUT, DELETE.)
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ### [Get-MgUserManagerByRef](Get-MgUserManagerByRef.md)
 The user or contact that is this user's manager.
 Read-only.
-(HTTP Methods: GET, PUT, DELETE.)
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ### [Get-MgUserNotification](Get-MgUserNotification.md)
 Get notifications from users